Nirvanna the Band the Show: Production

-Originally created as a web series between 2007 and 2009, it was later expanded into a full television series which premiered on Viceland on February 2, 2017.
+Created as a web series between 2007 and 2009, it was later expanded into a full television series and aired on Viceland.
+The spelling was changed from Nirvana to Nirvanna at the recommendation of a lawyer.

+The series premiered on 2 February 2017, and aired for two seasons until 8 February 2018.
 Three episodes were also screened at the 2016 Toronto International Film Festival as part of its Primetime program of television projects.
 The series was originally announced in 2016 as slated to air on City, but was later shifted to Viceland with City airing only the first episode as a preview special.
-The second season has not been picked up for broadcast outside of Canada, however is available for streaming in Australia via SBS On Demand.
-The show was formerly available to stream in the United Kingdom via Channel 4's on demand service, along with other Viceland shows.
+The second season has not been picked up for broadcast outside of Canada, however was previously available for streaming in Australia via SBS On Demand, and in the United Kingdom via Channel 4's on demand service, along with other Viceland shows.

 A third season was filmed and partially edited but never released, as Viceland Canada shut down as a network before the season could be finished.
 Zapruder Films purchased the rights to the show, and intend to finish and release the third season when they are finished with the feature film.

 In August 2019, CBC Television officially acquired Nirvanna the Band the Show from Viceland and began airing the series, alongside streaming on CBC Gem.

-In April 2023, Johnson announced that his next film project would be a film based on the series.
-Nirvanna the Band the Show the Movie began principal photography in 2023, and premiered at SXSW on March 9, 2025.

-In September 2023, both Matt and Jay appeared in a special short for 64X, a fictional expo created by the comedy troupe Mega64.
-Matt also provides the announcements for the faux convention, which is what the short revolves around.

-In September 2024, both Matt and Jay appeared again in another special short for 64X creating new announcements for the convention thus expanding on the premise featured the previous year.
+In July 2026, it was announced that the series would begin streaming on Hulu in the U.S. on 24 July 2026, and on Disney+ in Canada on 7 August 2026.
+In September 2026, Neon unveiled a Blu-ray box set of the series along with Nirvanna the Band the Show the Movie, marking the first time the show had been officially released on physical media, that was expected to ship in late December.